 Many of today’s college graduates are surprised to learn how technically unsophisticated the construction industry is and may not accept a pending offer from a firm as a result.
-Construction companies are missing out on great marketing and employee retention initiatives by not exploiting all of the emerging technologies that reduce build cycle times and increase personal work productivity and net margin, which is generally 3-5% annually.
+Construction companies are missing out on great marketing and employee retention initiatives by not exploiting all of the emerging technologies that reduce build cycle times and increase personal work productivity and net profit margins.

-Unique challenges that have plagued construction companies for centuries — field mobility, worker safety, manually managing accounts payable — can become concerns of the past, as a new wave of technology designed exclusively for the construction industry promises to alleviate these issues.
+Challenges that have vexed construction companies for centuries — field mobility, worker safety, manually managing accounts payable — can become concerns of the past, as a new wave of technology designed exclusively for the construction industry promises to alleviate these issues.
 Just as two-way radios once revolutionized communications at the job site, web-connected communications are the new frontier.

 These technologies offer distinct benefits for industry leaders—everything from enhanced measurement abilities to improved safety protocols to central, cloud-based storage.
 As other enterprises rapidly embrace digital tools, construction businesses can likewise adopt tech advancements to carve a respected space within the market and distance themselves from the competition.

 AP Automation: The Bottom Line

 Project managers, controllers, and CFOs can all benefit greatly from accounts payable and payment automation, saving time and increasing productivity in the process.
 In addition to improving efficiency through streamlined and automated workflows, construction professionals can:

 - Better manage costs through visibility into their cash flow and invoices 24/7